Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 You can download over 50 GCSE diagnostic maths tests from this collection of Diagnostic Questions.

 Each diagnostic maths test contains twenty multiple-choice questions that directly relate to the key skills required to master the GCSE topics.
-The incorrect answers have all been carefully selected to highlight a specific misconception, meaning that subsequent teaching can be targeted to improve learning and understanding most efficiently.
+Carefully selected incorrect answers highlight a specific misconception.
+Therefore, subsequent teaching can be target misconceptions to improve learning and understanding most efficiently.

 LOOKING FOR MORE KS3 AND KS4 DIAGNOSTIC ASSESSMENTS?